-Additionally, a bilingual dictionary must not be used in:
+Additionally, due to the assessment of Spelling, Punctuation and Grammar a bilingual dictionary must not be used in:

 - GCSE English Literature examinations;

 - GCSE Geography examinations;

-- GCSE History examinations; and
+- · GCSE History examinations; and

 - GCSE Religious Studies examinations.

 Exceptions to these rules are:

 The Writing Test in GCSE Arabic, GCSE Bengali, GCSE Dutch, GCSE Greek, GCSE Gujarati, GCSE Japanese, GCSE Modern Hebrew, GCSE Panjabi, GCSE Persian, GCSE Polish, GCSE Portuguese, GCSE Russian and GCSE Turkish where the specification states that all candidates must have access to a bilingual dictionary.